 School reorganisation proposals

 If you have any queries about the school complaints procedure or if your complaint relates to any of the above areas please contact the Complaints and Customer Relations team on 0191 277 7427.

 The schools covered are all schools maintained by the local authority, which are:

 Special schools (which are not established in a hospital)

-They do not cover nursery schools, Excelsior Academy, the Pupil Referral Unit or Newcastle Bridges (hospital school).
+They do not cover nursery schools, academies, the Pupil Referral Unit or Newcastle Bridges (hospital school).
 For further information on how to complain about any of these establishments please do not hesitate to contact the Complaints and Customer Relations Team on 0191 277 7427.